12traits/ingestion-api-specs/source/index.html.md

 }
 ```

-# Push logged in players
+# Push Logged In Players

-Push information when players have logged in into the game.
+Push information when players log into the game.

 > Request